Punktum-dk/epp-service-specification/README.md

 The removal of a existing name server from a domain name requires that at least two other name servers are offering resolution for the domain in question, else the command will fail.

 Since the update domain command can contain several sub-commands, this could be accompanied by an *add name server* (see above), so the policy requirement is met and resolution is kept.

+As noted under "add name server", since version of 4.X.X the commands to change name servers (addition) require AuthInfo token.
+The AuthInfo token is either provided out of band or can be obtained using the `info domain` command.
+It can also be generated using the `update domain` command, please see the section on setting AuthInfo.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>